 Available now –

-1808 Wedemeyer Street, private office suites, beautiful move-in ready spaces in the Presidio.
-This historic (circa 1932) Georgian Revival style structure was built as a dormitory to house nurses who worked at the neighboring
+1808 Wedemeyer Street, private office suites are beautiful, move-in ready spaces for lease in the Presidio.
+This historic (circa 1932) Georgian Revival style structure was built as a dormitory to house nurses who worked at the former

 Public Health Service Hospital.
 The building has been renovated for modern, multi-tenant office use.